Our Group and our Mission

 Special thanks go to the following D3G members for their generous contributions and support of this website development: Margarita Silva, Karen Kan, Louise Brearley Messer, Roger Hall, Paul Schneider, Felicity Crombie, Jon Mangum, Mike Swain, Joseph Palamara, Vidal Perez, Luke and Vicki Ditcham.

-And we are particularly grateful to the following colleagues for providing clinical images for use on this website (only): Rebecca Williams, Aghareed Ghanim, Wanyi Lim, Debra Elsby, Marilyn Owen, Jamie Lucas and Clarence Tam.
+And we are particularly grateful to the following colleagues for providing clinical images for use on this website (only): Rebecca Williams, Aghareed Ghanim, Wanyi Lim, Debra Elsby, Marilyn Owen, Jamie Lucas, Clarence Tam and Daniel Cocker.